MichaelJGonzalez/MortgageCalculatorSolution/README.md

 # MortgageCalculatorSolution
-In this c# code we ask for user input to calculate the Home Mortgage value.
+In this c# code it asks for user input to calculate the Home Mortgage value.